 What is Orthopaedics Physiotherapy?

-The branch of physiotherapy which is concerned with the treatment of injuries or disorders of the skeletal system and associated muscles, joints and ligaments is known as orthopaedic physiotherapy.
-Orthopaedic Physiotherapy is also concerned with pre and post operative rehabilitation of skeletal, muscular and other soft tissue surgeries.
+The branch of physiotherapy which is concerned with the treatment of injuries or disorders of the skeletal system and associated muscles, joints, and ligaments is known as Orthopaedics physiotherapy.
+Orthopedics Physiotherapy is also concerned with pre and post-operative rehabilitation of skeletal, muscular, and other soft tissue surgeries.

-Orthopaedic Physiotherapy is a scientific approach to treatment a condition achieving near normal levels of function, movement and biomechanical corrections following Evidence Based Guidelines.
-As a clinical orthopaedic physiotherapist, one has to carry out detailed assessment and design treatment aims and goals over short and long term period to achieve while carrying out the treatment.
+Orthopedic Physiotherapy is a scientific approach to treat a condition achieving near-normal levels of function, movement, and biomechanical corrections following Evidence-Based Guidelines.
+As a clinical orthopaedic physiotherapist, one has to carry out a detailed assessment and design treatment aims and goals over a short and long-term period to achieve while carrying out the treatment.

 Orthopaedics Physiotherapy Treatment

 It is important to get to the source of the problem and prevent a re-occurrence.
 The treatment goal of the orthopaedic physiotherapist is to provide pain relief, increase joint range, improve strength and flexibility and restore the patient to full function (near normal achievable functional state).

 Common Orthopaedic problems that are treated by a clinic physiotherapist includes (if a patient undergoes immobilization or surgery for any of these conditions, pre-and post-operative physiotherapy should be considered in all such cases) –